-Outgoing interfaces refer to interfaces in which the EMR sends the message.
-Incoming interfaces refer to interfaces in which the EMR receives the message.
+Outgoing interfaces refer to interfaces in which the Epic system sends the message.
+Incoming interfaces refer to interfaces in which the Epic system receives the message.

 read the spec

-The Active Guidelines (AGL) activity in the Epic EMR uses the HL7 InfoButton standard to allow clinicians to retrieve targeted information provided by third parties, specific to the context of the patient or clinical workflow.
+The Active Guidelines (AGL) activity in the Epic EHR uses the HL7 InfoButton standard to allow clinicians to retrieve targeted information provided by third parties, specific to the context of the patient or clinical workflow.
 Rather than searching third party knowledge base, searches are performed automatically based off elements of the patient's chart like diagnoses or orders.
-The third party can also provide actionable links that queue up specific orders within the Epic EMR.

 - Facts & Comparisons